Crude Oil Continues Lower on Economic Uncertainty

-Crude oil and gasoline prices today extended last Friday's sharp losses on concern about the global economy and US political uncertainty.
-China's -10 bp rate cut today reinforced worries about China's weak economy.
+Crude oil prices on Monday extended last Friday's sharp losses on concern about the global economy and US political uncertainty.
+China's -10 bp rate cut on Monday reinforced worries about China's weak economy.
 The markets were already worried about Asian economic growth after Japan's Cabinet Office last Friday cut its Japan 2024 GDP projection to +0.9% from a previous estimate of +1.3%.
-Meanwhile, US political uncertainty increased after President Biden dropped out of the presidential race and endorsed Vice President Harris.
+Meanwhile, US political uncertainty increased after President Biden on Sunday dropped out of the presidential race and endorsed Vice President Harris.

 Crude has support from wildfires in Canada that threaten to curb Canadian crude production.
 Rystad Energy said last Friday that 52 out-of-control wildfires in Alberta, Canada, threaten nearly 500,000 bpd of crude oil sands output and pipeline shipments to the US.